jelford/jelford.github.io/src/posts/2020-06-14-lindy-effect-in-software.md

 I've done... a mix:
 - I've projected the remaining life expectancy only of projects up to 10 years of age.
-There are still a decent number of projects older than that that we can hope to use to project a life expectancy.
+There are still a decent number of projects older than that that we can hope to use to estimate a life expectancy.
 - To estimate that remaining life expectancy, I've excluded projects where the recorded life span is > 30 years.
 The projects in that group are just too noisey to consider.